5 Ways To Get Rid of Excess Fluids in Our Bodies

 However, it’s not just about consuming diuretic foods.
-In fact, treating fluid retention effectively means completely changing our conception of food and what it’s for.
+In fact, to get rid of excess fluids effectively means completely changing our conception of food and what it’s for.

 Developing and following a balanced diet is, of course, essential for the welfare of the whole body.
 Ideally, our diets should be based on the consumption of fruits, vegetables, fish and some whole grains.

-And it’s not just about what we eat, but also how we eat it.
+However, it’s not just about what we eat, but also how we eat it.
 Nutritional experts advise that we divide our food intake into 6 portions evenly spaced throughout the day.
-By following this pattern, we will be able to eat in a more relaxed way, and won’t be plagued by cravings or the common desire to stuff our faces without control.
+By following this pattern, we will be able to eat in a more relaxed way.
+As a result, we won’t be plagued by cravings or the common desire to stuff ourselves.

-Another stellar piece of advice regarding the eating habits that will help you eliminate or reduce fluid retention is to avoid sodium-rich foods in your diet.
+Another stellar piece of advice regarding the eating habits that will help you reduce or get rid of excess fluids is to avoid sodium-rich foods in your diet.

 When we’re talking about sodium-rich components, the most obvious one almost goes without saying: salt.
-Sadly, salt is often used in excess to season food once it’s cooked, as well as being included in high concentrations in ready-prepared processed foods.
+Sadly, salt is often used in excess to season food, as well as being present in high concentrations in ready-prepared processed foods.